Miatta-Sinayoko/Miatta-Sinayoko/README.md

 Expert briefing capabilities from high level leadership down to the tactical level with the ability to tailor information to the end-user.
 Key areas of expertise include combat global contingency operations, Irregular Warfare (I.W.), DoD intelligence (multiple disciplines), targeting, and non-standard communications.

 Expert in Special Activities planning and execution, Joint Inter-Agency Intergovernmental Multinational operations (JIIM), mission planning (deployment/redeployment), and DoD intelligence operations (CONUS/OCONUS).
 Fluent in English (primary) and Spanish (intermediate) languages using interpersonal communications, telephonic, and electronic correspondence.
 Positive presence with lead from the front attitude who is capable of any task.
-Currently perusing Master of Science in Intelligence, Security Studies and Analysis with a Cyber intelligence concentration. ### Active Top Secret/SCI Security Clearance w/Counterintelligence Polygraph.
-(Adjudicated 06/2019)
+Currently perusing Master of Science in Intelligence, Security Studies and Analysis with a Cyber intelligence concentration.

 I’m currently working on my professional development to transition into Data Science and my Master thesis at Angelo State University.